Tinkerforge/doc/en/source/Hardware/Bricklets/NFC.rst

 * Select page 3 to access the capability container.
 * Select page 4 to access the NDEF record.

+**NFC Forum Typ 5:**

+* Page size 4 byte.
+* It has a longer range since it is is based on ISO 15693 instead of ISO 14443.
+* Available since firmware version 2.1.0

 Identifying, Reading and Writing tags
 -------------------------------------